HemitSystemutvikling/ePROM/SendeMeldingTilInnbyggerV2.md

 **Parametere – Inn**

-* apiKey - ApiKey of the end user system placing the order
+* apiKey - ApiKey of the end user system sending the message
-* nationalId  - The national id number of the patient the ordered form is addressing (must be either Norsk fødselsnummer or D-nummer)
+* nationalId  - The national id number of the patient the message is addressing (must be either Norsk fødselsnummer or D-nummer)
 * senderInfo - Information about the sender
 * messageInfo - Information about the message
 * documentCollection – Collection of documents to send to citizen
 * notificationPriorityList - List of channels where to send the document to the citizen `{ None | Helsenorge | DigitalMailbox | Unsecure }` The numeric value can be sent.
 * testMode - Optional.
-Set to true when the order is created from ePROM Admin and the form answer shall not to be returned to the BestillerSystem.
+Set to true when the message is initiated from ePROM Admin and the status shall not to be returned to the BestillerSystem.
 Default: false
 * paperColorPrint - Optional.
 Set to true when paper should be printed in color.
 Default: false

 **Parametere – Ut**